 How can bereavement counselling help?

-Patricia has also supported the national charity Roadpeace as a befriender/counsellor for the past 10 years.
+Patricia has also supported the national charity RoadPeace as a befriender and counsellor.

-Roadpeace provides information and support services to people bereaved or seriously injured in road crashes, and engage in evidence-based policy and campaigning work to fight for justice for victims and reduce road danger.
+Roadpeace provides vital information and support to people bereaved or seriously injured in road crashes, while also campaigning for justice for victims and working to reduce road danger through evidence-based policy.

 “My role involves supporting the newly bereaved with one hour weekly sessions where clients can talk and process their grief with somebody who truly understands the impact on their life journey through the grief process.
 These sessions can go on for as long as the client needs them to, often many months or even years, there is no limit or timescale to the support I offer.”